Complex, dense, yellow, floral and fruit aromas on the nose are accented by stony minerality across the mid-palate.

-Freedom Hill is located in the foothills of the Coast Range, 10 miles SW of Salem, Oregon.
+Freedom Hill is located in the foothills of the coast range 10 miles southwest of Salem, Oregon.
 During the day, warm air rises from the valley floor ripening the skins.
-At night, cool ocean breezes act to retain acidity.
-Planted on old sedimentary soils, the Chardonnay vines have a SE exposure at an elevation of 520’to 580’.
-The vines were planted in 2006 and 2007 with Dijon clones 76 and 548 in well drained, sedimentary clay loam.
+At night, cool ocen breezes act to retain acidity.
+The Chardonnay blocks have a southwest exposure at an elevation of 520’ to 580'.
+The vines were planted in 2006 and 2007 with Dijon clones 76 and 548 on well-drained, very old sedimentary clay loam.

 The grapes were whole cluster pressed.
 After settling, the juice was barrel fermented with indigenous yeasts.
 The wine completed malolactic fermentation naturally and was aged sur lees for 11 months entirely in used French oak barrels.

 Vintage Notes: In 2018 the weather was unusually dry, with the spring rains ending almost two months early.
 Bloom was mid-June in warm, dry conditions

 giving excellent fruit set.
 Lots of clusters meant lots of thinning.

 After almost 5 months of dry, warm weather, we began picking